 - Decreased sensation in the feet severe enough to cause difficulty placing the feet when walking

 - Partial or complete paralysis of legs in severe cases

 Medical Diagnosis of Spinal Stenosis

-- The NYC spinal stenosis surgeon will ask about your symptoms and review you medical history
+- The NYC spinal stenosis surgeon will ask about your symptoms and review your medical history

-- A physical examination will be performed of the cervical and lumbar spine, the arms and legs, as well as a neurological exam
+- A physical examination will be performed of the cervical and lumbar spine, arms, and legs, as well as a neurological exam

 - The movement, strength, and reflexes of the arms and legs will be tested

 - We will order appropriate spinal imaging, or other testing, as needed

 - Additional diagnostic tests may be necessary such as MRI, X-rays, CAT Scans, etc.